dochy-ksti/docchi/readme.md

 ```
 The Dochy's total amount of data is 4 times bigger than JSON's, but more than twice as fast as JSON.

-Dochy is a binary data format and efficiently multi-threaded for loading, so it was able to beat Serde, I think.
+Docchi is a binary data format and efficiently multi-threaded for loading, so it was able to beat Serde, I think.

 *How can it be done?